1. What is “Chiliasm”?

 exclusively to the future; it can also be something already

-existent, seeing as Satan has not yet succeeded in gathering the
+existent, seeing as Satan has not yet succeeded in assembling the

 nations for THE Gog war.